-For those who wish to be eligible for entry-to-practice as a Nurse Practitioner (Adult or Family/All Ages) and did not complete the required courses while in the MN program.
+For those who wish to be eligible for entry-to-practice as a Nurse Practitioner (Adult, Family/All Ages, or Neonate) and did not complete the required courses while in the MN program.
 Please contact the department before completing an application.

 Graduates of the Master of Nursing program at the University of Alberta (or its equivalent) may apply for admission to the post-Master's program to qualify for rostering with CARNA as a NP.
 We offer one intake per academic year (Winter).